Infantino says women justified protesting cash inequalities

-FIFA President Gianni Infantino understands why female footballers are unhappy about the lack of gender equality in World Cup prize money but said Thursday that doubling the cash for finalists to $30 million represents significant progress.
+FIFA President Gianni Infantino understands why female footballers are unhappy about the lack of gender equality in World Cup prize money but says doubling the cash for finalists to $30 million represents significant progress.

-Ahead of the FIFA Council on Friday ratifying the financial package for the 2019 Women's World Cup, players' unions in Australia, Norway, Sweden and New Zealand wrote to world soccer's governing body to raise concerns about why there is vastly more cash set aside for the men's showpiece.
+Ahead of the FIFA Council on Friday ratifying the financial package for the 2019 Women's World Cup, players' unions in Australia, Norway, Sweden and New Zealand wrote to world soccer's governing body to raise concerns about why there is vastly more cash set aside for the men's showpiece tournament.
+Players from Women's World Cup holder, the United States, also called on FIFA to fulfil "statutory obligations on gender equality" over the cash winnings.

-"Critical comments are perfectly justified because ... the unions and the players they defend their own interests which is a fair point," Infantino said.
+"Critical comments are perfectly justified because ... the unions and the players they defend their own interests, which is a fair point," Infantino said Thursday.
 "We need to try to find what is the most balanced way, and I think we made a step and there will be many more steps going ahead.
 Maybe one day women's football will generate more than men's football."

 For now, the men's World Cup generates most of FIFA's billion-dollar income and it is reflected in the prize money.

-France banked $38 million from FIFA for winning the men's World Cup in July.
-A person with knowledge of the figures said the women's champion next year in France will earn $4 million, although that is double the amount collected by the Americans in 2015.
+France earned $38 million from FIFA for winning the men's World Cup in July.
+A person with knowledge of the figures said the women's champion next year in France will earn $4 million, which is twice the amount collected by the Americans in 2015.
 The person spoke on condition of anonymity because the person was not authorized to release details ahead of the council meeting.

 On top of the $30 million based on the progress of teams in France, FIFA will make two additional payments that have never previously been made for the Women's World Cup.
 FIFA will share $11.5 million with the 24 teams for tournament preparations, including training camps, and $8.5 million will be split by clubs releasing players, the person said, confirming figures previously reported by Sports Illustrated.